 Even though this winter proved to be almost non-existent, I can’t help but be excited by the promise of spring!
 It’s time to open the windows on warmer days, air out stuffy rooms, and tuck away the heavy blankets.
-I like to bring a touch of spring to my interiors this time of year as I await the sunny weather and lazy days ahead.
+I like the idea of bringing a touch of spring to any modern home decor this time of year as I await the sunny weather and lazy days ahead.
 A few of my favorite tricks for making a room feel light and airy include:

 Fresh Accent Pillow Covers – Slip your everyday accent pillows into new covers in soft washed linen or crisp cotton fabric.
 If muted tones work best in your room, try incorporating soft springtime shades of buttery yellow, sage, rose, or robin’s egg blue.
 For a punchier splash, go for bright solids in bold colors like granny apple green, turquoise, or lemon and citrus colors.
 West Elm offers a variety of inexpensive, vibrant pillow covers, and Pottery Barn’s textured linen covers have a jute border for an extra spring-like touch.
 I also love anything in a traditional summer print, like seersucker or gingham.
 As a general rule, purchase your pillow cover one size smaller than the actual pillow in order keep the pillow compact and fluffy.
 For instance, if your pillow insert is 22,” buy a 20” pillow cover, or the cover might end up appearing droopy and limp.
 It’s amazing what a few “new” pillows on your sofa can do for a room!